santhoshkammari/FRAUD-DETECTION-ON-BANK-PAYMENTS/README.md

 1.deny transactions from known fraudsters
 2.limiting transactions

+**DATA ANALYSIS:**
+Average fraud percentage is high for Travel category ,less than 18 age Fraud transactions are less in count but more in amount.

 **OBJECTIVES:**
 - Higher accuracy of fraud detection.
 As opposed to rule-based solutions, machine learning mechanisms have higher precision and return relevant results